NOORANI QAIDA LEARNING STAGES BASED ON COGNITIVE DEVELOPMENT

 Conclusion: Building Quranic Fluency, the Smart Way

 Noorani Qaida is not just a beginner’s book—it is a scientifically aligned phonetic training system when taught correctly.
-By respecting cognitive development st
+By respecting cognitive development stages, educators and parents in South Africa can ensure learners build accurate, confident, and lasting Quranic reading skills.

 Educators and parents in South Africa can ensure learners build accurate, confident, and lasting Quranic reading skills.